 1. Use the parental controls on your gaming device

 - Most devices allow you to set time limits on game play, set age limits for content, and restrict in-app purchases.
-Go to Ask About Games for links to detailed instructions on your child’s device – it covers PlayStation 3 and 4, Xbox 360, Xbox One, Apple and Android phones, and Nintendo Switch
+Go to Ask About Games for links to detailed instructions on your child’s device – it covers PlayStation, Xbox, Apple and Android phones, and Nintendo Switch

 - Battles in Fortnite last around 20 minutes, so make use of this natural stopping point when limiting your child’s screen time.
 Set a limit in terms of matches rather than hours and minutes, or set time limits in 20-minute increments